iChunyu/AStar-MATLAB/README.md

 ## Introduction

 The `demo.m` shows a simple example of A* algorithm.
 You just create a `GridMap` with matrix of costs.
-Given the start and goal `Node` (matrix index), the `AStar` or `SimpleAStar` should be capable to find the costless path and show the result.
+Given the start and goal `Node` (matrix index), the `AStar` or `redblobAStar` should be capable to find the costless path and show the result.

 ```MATLAB
 clear;clc